How to Prepare for a Group Interview

 Group interviews can take place in different types of settings.
 One variant of the group interview is where there are multiple interviewers and one job candidate.
 This is also sometimes called a panel interview.
 The panel usually consists of a human resources manager, department manager, and sometimes co-workers that you would be working with if you got the job.

 In another type of group interview, multiple candidates are interviewed simultaneously, usually by a hiring manager.
-Job candidates are interviewed simultaneously; there are different types of formats possible during such an interview.
+Job candidates are interviewed simultaneously; there are different formats possible during such an interview.

 It’s also possible that a combination of the options above is integrated into the group interview.
 This means that a group of job candidates is interviewed simultaneously by a panel of different interviewers.

-If you do not know which exact type of interview you’re going to get, group interviews could take you by surprise.
+If you do not know which type of interview you will get, group interviews could take you by surprise.
 If you’re anticipating a one-on-one interview only to find yourself amid a group of other candidates, this could be experienced as intimidating.
-There is, however, no need to worry; we will provide you with all the information you need.
+There is no need to worry; we will provide you with all the information you need.

 Why do employers use Group Interviews?

 There are multiple reasons why employers use group interviews.
-The most important reason is that the method of interviewing multiple candidates is very effective and efficient; it allows the interviewer to conduct multiple interviews at the same time, which saves them both time and money than if they were to do it individually.
+The most important reason is that the method of interviewing multiple candidates is very effective and efficient; it allows the interviewer to conduct multiple interviews simultaneously, saving them both time and money than if they were to do it individually.

 Employers might choose a panel of interviewers because it allows the panel members to get to know the job candidate at the same time.
 This is efficient because the different people who the candidate will work with (should they get the job) are introduced to him or her simultaneously.